Gasworks building, Bydgoszcz: Communist period

 Immediately after the liberation, starting from January 1945, repair of the gasworks was launched, and gas production to the city resumed in February.
 With city population growth and industrial development, the demand for gas increased.
 At the same time Bydgoszcz began to move away from gas street lighting: the last town gas lamps have been removed at the beginning of the 1970s.
 In 1951, the complex evolved into "Bydgoszcz District Gas Plant".
 The plant gradually widened and modernized, in particular in 1946-1948 under the supervision of architect Jan Kossowski In the years 1950s, authorities recognized that the capacity of expansion of the gas complex along Jagiellońska street were pretty limited, with regards to the urban development.
-As such, in 1955 it has been decided to build a new gasplant in the eastern industrial district.
+As such, in 1955 it has been decided to build a new gas plant in the eastern industrial district.

-Work started at Witebska street from 1962 to 1967, creating a first production capacity of about 100 000 m3: the new gas plant has been launched on September 30, 1967, and in 1973 the complex at Jagiellońska has been put out of service.
+Work started at Witebska street from 1962 to 1967, creating a first production capacity of about 100 000 m3: the new gas plant was launched on 30 September 1967, and in 1973 the complex at Jagiellońska has been put out of service.
 The buildings, including the chimney, were demolished.
 At the end of the 1960s, a new gas distribution network has been built to connect the new plant to the different districts of the city.
 One of the first major pipelines ran from Sporna street to Wladyslaw Bełzy street along Toruńska street, with a length of about 4 km.
 From 1973 on, natural gas has been mainly used, pushing to expand the gas distribution network to newly built settlements in Bydgoszcz.

-Since September 24, 1990, only natural gas is supplied to customers, using pipelines from Grudziadz and Gniewkowo.
+Since 24 September 1990 only natural gas is supplied to customers, using pipelines from Grudziadz and Gniewkowo.
 Between 1987 and 1992 a complete replacement of the gas network in specific areas of the city has been carried out.
 Bydgoszcz gas company employs today 452 workers.